ShazimC/vimeo_challenge/README.md

+Instructions on how to run:
+1. Download Node.js from https://nodejs.org/en/ if not already installed in your PC.
+2. Download this repository to your PC.
+3. Go to your command prompt/terminal and change your directory to the directory of this downloaded repository.
+Use the "cd" command followed by the path of the repository folder.
+4. After changing directory, type "npm start" to run the react project and your browser should open up with the webpage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>